 Michael D. Moberly July 8, 2008

-- One consequence of which is that a portion of the value and potential market, if commercialized, may already be diluted (weakened) something which I refer to as ‘silent hemorrhaging’.
+- One consequence of which is that a portion of the value and potential market, if commercialized, may already be substantially diluted (weakened), which I refer to as ‘silent hemorrhaging’.

 Solutions and strategies to mitigate such vulnerabilities – probabilities…include consistent stewardship, oversight, and management of the innovation which there is an obligation to provide to investors and IP holders alike.
 And, it must be more than mere snap-shot-in-time reference points, instead it should consist of…

 1. Peeling back overconfident and/or naïve representations about the sufficiency of the safeguards and practices with respect to sustaining (preserving) control, ownership, and value of the innovation.

 2. Assessing the extent to which innovation may have already been diluted relative to being able to fully exploit (commercialize, maximize, extract) its projected value.

 3. Scrutinizing the intellectual – structural capital underlying the innovation by examining its origins (historically, sequentially) from ‘idea-concept through its current stage of development’.

 4. Assessing ‘attractivity and demand’ factors for key – at risk aspects of the innovation from a competitor-business intelligence and data mining perspective. https://kpstrat.com/wp-admin/post.php?post=141&action=edit&rp4wp_parent=5910